Cactusolo/CactusOasis/content/home/CV.md

 My long-term research goal is to use a robust phylogeny to elucidate patterns of evolutionary radiations in angiosperms and to address the causes of plant diversification using the tools of comparative biology.

-### Education

-- 2009 ~ 2014, PhD in Botany, Institute of Botany, Chinese Academy of Sciences
-- 2006 ~ 2009, Master of Botany, Institute of Botany, Chinese Academy of Sciences
-- 2002 ~ 2006, Bachelor of Environmental Science, College of Resources and Environment, Beijing Forestry University

 ### Research Skills